CrystalBoateng/reflexive-cogmod/README.txt

 scikit-learn (http://scikit-learn.org/stable/)
 spaCy 2.0.2 (https://spacy.io/usage/)
 textacy (https://textacy.readthedocs.io/en/latest/index.html)
+DB Browser for SQLite (http://sqlitebrowser.org/) is helpful for manually managing the database, but is not required.

 I'm using WinPython 3.5.4Qt5 IDLEX on Windows.
 I'm not sure if this works on other IDEs and operating systems; you may need to modify the the global variable absolute_filepath on line 17 of MAIN_read_write_recall.py, as well as other filepath information.